francescou/docker-compose-ui/README.md

     -v /var/run/docker.sock:/var/run/docker.sock \
     francescou/docker-compose-ui:0.15

+or, if you already have docker-compose installed, just `docker-compose up`.

 You have to wait while Docker pulls the container from the Docker Hub: https://registry.hub.docker.com/u/francescou/docker-compose-ui

 Then open your browser to `http://localhost:5000`